The brochure stated: “A holiday in Spain at a luxury villa for two."

 “We can’t just sit here,” Isabel points out, with her uncomfortable grin still present on her face.
 She is fidgeting about on her chair.
 Daniel is keeping still, with one arm resting on the table, and quietly blowing smoke out of his mouth.

 Their guest has polished off the chicken.
 He grabs one of the garish yellow carrier bags, which are lying on the table, and wipes his mouth with it.
 He then scrunches the bag up and tosses it away.
 A small, after-meal, cigar now seems to be the order of the day for him.
 He takes one out of a nearby packet, pops it in his mouth, and lights the tip with his silver metal flint-lighter.
 He tosses the opened packet of cigars from his hand and they land near the centre of the table where a lot of bags, mess and clutter, has been gathering in a pile.

-“Heh, heh … I saw them …” Daniel confirms. “… they’re still there” giving an inflection to the word “still” and an emphasis on “there” by drawing the word out.
+“Heh, heh… I saw them,” Daniel confirms.
+“They’re still there.”
+He gives an inflection to the word “still” and puts an emphasis on “there” by drawing the word out.